 Goma – North Kivu province

 - MSF has been providing medical care to suspected and confirmed cases in the ETC in Goma provincial hospital.
 More than 500 patients have been admitted since February 2019.
+These activities have now been transferred to a 72-bed ETC in Nyiragongo, which we finished constructing in late July.

 - We are supporting emergency preparedness by reinforcing the surveillance system and ensuring there is adequate capacity to isolate suspected cases.